HasangerGames/suroi-wiki/app/(wiki)/weapons/guns/articles/vepr12.md

 - The [Flues](/weapons/guns/flues) has higher DPS than the Vepr-12, but at the cost of a smaller mag size.
 You could use it against a Vepr-12 user, however.

 # Obtaining
 The Vepr-12 can be found rarely as world loot.
-It is more common in higher tier loot sources such as [Viking Chests](/obstacles/viking_chest), [Briefcases](/obstacles/briefcase), and others.
+It is more common in higher-tier loot sources such as [Viking Chests](/obstacles/viking_chest), [Briefcases](/obstacles/briefcase), and others.

 # Trivia
 - In real life, the Vepr-12 is a direct competitor to the Saiga-12, which was in surviv.io